If engaging with this content is difficult, or if you are seeking support, these services are available.

 Overall, the goals of the institutional assessment and responsive action process will be to:

-The Collaborative Advisory Board will seek input from the greater survivor community and stakeholders to help inform firm selection and structure the goals of the assessment, as well as consider avenues for safe survivor engagement in the responsive action process once the assessment is complete.
+The Collaborative Advisory Board has sought feedback from survivors and key stakeholders to help inform the selection of an external firm, shape the goals of the assessment and identify safe, meaningful ways for survivors to engage in the responsive action process once the assessment is complete.

 The Institutional Assessment and Responsive Action is a comprehensive evaluation of the university’s culture, structure, and policies to achieve historical accountability, review existing efforts, and identify and address areas of progress and those in need of continuous improvement.
 The effort will be led by Michigan State University’s Collaborative Advisory Board.

-The Collaborative Advisory Board will work with survivors as well as multiple other stakeholder groups, and an external, independent firm to conduct this Institutional Assessment and Responsive Action.
+The Collaborative Advisory Board will work with survivors as well as multiple other stakeholder groups, and Guidepost Solutions, an external, independent firm, to conduct this Institutional Assessment and Responsive Action.

 This assessment is about accountability, learning, and lasting change.
 Survivors and advocates, particularly since the events surrounding Larry Nassar, have long called for a comprehensive review to assess the university’s culture, structure, and policies, and ensure effective reform.